Sign up for newsletter >>

 The Department of Defense pandemic policy continues to leave many Tennessee Guardsmen in limbo.

-Though President Biden declared that the “pandemic [was] over” during a September interview with 60 Minutes, the military still hasn’t retracted their vaccine mandate.
-During our interview, Shelton paints a clear picture of what it’s been like for Guard members: the hardships suffered by the unvaccinated and those left with pending exemptions, the vaccination regret among soldiers, and the appalling dismissal of Guard members who have come forward with Covid-related injury concerns; revealing the grim underbelly of the process to which service members have been subjected and the abysmal attempt the Department of Defense has taken to brush it under the rug.
+Though President Biden declared that the “pandemic is over” during a September interview with 60 Minutes, the military still hasn’t retracted their vaccine mandate.
+During our interview, Shelton painted a clear picture of what it’s been like for Guard members—the hardships suffered by the unvaccinated and those left with pending exemptions, the vaccination regret among soldiers, and the appalling dismissal of those who have come forward with Covid-related injury concerns—revealing the grim underbelly of the process to which service members have been subjected, and the abysmal attempt the Department of Defense has taken to brush it under the rug.

-First and foremost, he tells us, soldiers who refused the vaccination haven’t been paid since July 1st.
-“They're not paid anymore and can't show up to drill and are losing benefits and retirement points,” he says.
-But he also reveals that even Guard members with pending exemptions, who are still allowed to drill, are treated differently: “If you're holding a religious exemption and it's not been adjudicated, you're not able to do certain things like participate in training events, attend schools for your military occupational specialty, or deploy because you haven't gotten vaccinated.”
+First and foremost, he revealed that soldiers who refused the vaccination haven’t been paid since July 1st.
+“They're not paid anymore and can't show up to drill and are losing benefits and retirement points,” he said.
+Shelton went on to explain that even Guard members with pending exemptions, who are still allowed to drill, are treated differently: “If you're holding a religious exemption and it's not been adjudicated, you're not able to do certain things like participate in training events, attend schools for your military occupational specialty, or deploy because you haven't gotten vaccinated.”

 DOD COVER-UP

-A watchdog report that surfaced towards the end of September revealed that rushed COVID vaccine exemption denials have left the Department of Defense (DoD) in a compromising position.
+A watchdog report that surfaced towards the end of September showed how rushed COVID vaccine exemption denials have left the Department of Defense (DoD) in a compromising position.
 In a memo sent by Sean O’ Donnell, the Pentagon’s inspector general, to Defense Secretary Lloyd Austin on June 2 of this year, O’Donnell expressed concerns regarding the expediency in which exemption denials were adjudicated.
-The timeline, indicated in the memo that allotted for the individual assessment of each exception, revealed that it was only possible for the department to have devoted a few minutes to review each exemption request.
-This discovery suggested an unacceptable trend of general assessment where the department expedited exemption denials leaving the DoD well, defenseless—at least in court.
+A review of the timelines showed that it was only possible for the department to have devoted a few minutes to review each request.
+This discovery suggested an unacceptable trend of general assessment, where the department expedited exemption denials leaving the DoD, well, defenseless—at least in court.

-Multiple lawsuits filed regarding denied exemptions have slowly been working their way through the courts—including a class action lawsuit filed on behalf of about 1,200 service members denied religious exemptions and a plethora of lawsuits filed regarding denied medical exemptions.
-The growing list of successful lawsuits filed against the DoD, coupled with the memo exposed by the watchdog report, add to suspicions Shelton and his fellow Guard members have garnered relating to recent extensions on exemptions they have detected.
-“It looks as if they know they're getting in trouble,” says Shelton.
+Multiple lawsuits filed regarding denied exemptions have been slowly working their way through the courts—including a class action lawsuit filed on behalf of about 1,200 service members denied religious exemptions, and a plethora of lawsuits filed regarding denied medical exemptions.
+The growing list of successful lawsuits filed against the DoD, coupled with the memo exposed by the watchdog report, have confirmed the growing suspicions Shelton and his fellow Guard members have felt in the midst of a curious uptick in issued extensions on exemptions.
+“It looks as if they know they're getting in trouble,” he said.

 SOLDIERS LOSING THEIR BENEFITS

 This perpetual state of uncertainty has left soldiers who have held onto the hope of reinstatement at their wit’s end.
-As Shelton relays multiple accounts of Guard members struggling with the repercussions of seeking an exemption for or refusing vaccination, you can hear the anguish in his voice, the frustration.
-It isn’t right for his fellow soldiers to be left behind as they wait for the courts to slowly untangle this mess.
-“A field grade officer—higher ranking who had 19 years in—he can't pass his education benefits down to his own kids now,” he says. ”Now, he can't use those benefits for his kids.
+As Shelton relayed multiple accounts of Guard members struggling with the repercussions of seeking an exemption or refusing vaccination, you can hear the anguish in his voice—the frustration.
+From his perspective, it isn’t right that his fellow soldiers have been left behind as they wait for the courts to slowly untangle this mess: “A field grade officer—higher ranking who had 19 years in—he can't pass his education benefits down to his own kids now," Shelton shared.
+"Now, he can't use those benefits for his kids.
 The benefits that he had earned and that he was promised.”

 SOLDIERS REGRETTING GETTING VACCINATED

-As Shelton recounts untold story after untold story, the pitfalls faced by unvaccinated Guard members begin to pale in comparison to the regret felt by those soldiers who did decide to get vaccinated: “I couldn't tell you how many people, including soldiers I know in my unit, that wish they hadn't got the vaccine because they have issues now.”
+As he recounted untold story after untold story, the pitfalls faced by unvaccinated Guard members began to pale in comparison with the regret felt by those soldiers who did decide to get vaccinated: “I couldn't tell you how many people, including soldiers I know in my unit, that wish they hadn't got the vaccine because they have issues now.”

 EFFECTS ON MILITARY READINESS, MORALE, AND RECRUITMENT

-“The inaccuracy of military readiness numbers is concerning,” says Shelton, who proceeds to explain how military vaccination numbers are reported misleadingly.
-Data accounting for vaccinated military members will sometimes include partial vaccination, which paints an inaccurate picture of how many members are eligible for duty in accordance with current policies.
-Tennessee isn’t exempt from this: “The number of vaccinated service members that the Governor put out—which was 93 percent when he made his statement—from the documents that I have seen, do not match the Governor’s number.”
+“The inaccuracy of military readiness numbers is concerning,” said Shelton, who went on to explain how misleading military vaccination numbers have become.
+According to him, data accounting for vaccinated military members sometimes include partial vaccination, which paints an inaccurate picture of how many members are eligible for duty in accordance with current policies.
+Tennessee isn’t exempt from this: “The number of vaccinated service members that the Governor put out—which was 93 percent when he made his statement—from the documents that I have seen, do not match the Governor’s number,” Shelton explained.

 TENNESSEE POLITICIANS, TAKE ACTION!

-While Shelton finds the effects of the DoD’s policies devastating on a national scale, his main focus is capturing the attention of Tennessee officials; it’s already taken a promising step in the right direction.
+While Shelton finds the effects of the DoD’s policies devastating on a national scale, his main focus is capturing the attention of Tennessee officials.
 On October 18, 2022, the Jefferson County Board of Commissioners signed a resolution urging the Governor of Tennessee to take action in order “to mitigate the arbitrary and unjustified action of the Biden Administration to require Covid-19 vaccinations of Tennessee Guardsmen as a condition of service to our great state and our nation.”
-The introduction of the resolution is an initiative Shelton has helped coordinate in county commissions across the state in an effort to take action against the federal overreach which destroyed the lives of his brothers and sisters in arms.
+The introduction of the resolution is an initiative Shelton has helped coordinate in county commissions across the state in an effort to take action against the federal overreach which has destroyed the lives of his brothers and sisters in arms.

 All opinions expressed by Captain Mickey Shelton are his own.
 His opinions do not represent the DoD, U.S. Army or the Tennessee Army National Guard.